stevencohn/WindowsPowerShell/readme.md

 # PowerShell Scripts

-These scripts are my custom profile scripts for PS command windows and for ISE including a custom "Dark Selenitic" theme for ISE.
+This repo contains my custom PowerShell profile scripts.
+It also contains scripts to automate the configuration of a new machine and installation of common apps and tools that I frequently use.

 ## How to install